ryztang/Spotify-New-Release-Notifier/README.md

 ## Possible Enhancements
 1. An improved front-end for the email:
 Currently, the html layout of the email is not very responsive, especially on mobile.
-Many improvements can be made so the UI looks smoother.
+Many improvements can be made so that the UI looks smoother.

 2. Webpage to update the config database:
 Currently, the configuration database must be updated directly using SQL.